elshwilahmed/Bank-Account-System/README.md

 2. Open the project in any C++ IDE (e.g., Code::Blocks, Visual Studio)
 3. Run `main.cpp`
 4. Follow the interactive menu to perform operations

+## 🔮 Future Improvements
+Implement File Handling to save data permanently.

+Add an Admin Login system.

+Refactor to use Smart Pointers for better memory safety.